tomtvr/webex-teams-python-bot-project/README.md

 ### 1. Run Ngrok

-Unzip the ngrok file that you downloaded above and copy the executable file to the `webex-teams-python-bot` folder.
+Unzip the ngrok file that you downloaded above and copy the executable file to the `webex-teams-python-bot-project` folder.
 On a terminal window, go to this directory and run the following command to expose a web server on port 5000 of your local machine to the internet.

 ```sh
 ./ngrok http 5000